Boozy Coconut Cream Pie and a look at pie fights in cinema history.

 In doing my research on all of these pie fights I came across this site talking about the history of pie fights in cinema and television.
 Pie fights have been in cinema as a fantastic slapstick gag for over 100 years, a perfect gag for silent slapstick films but also works so well for films that have audible dialogue and even on into color films.
 Hopes & Fears with A Messy History of the Pie Fight - from Vaudeville to Nickelodeon is a fantastic read about pie fights in cinema and television.
 Another fun site is Today I Found Out with their post on origin of the pie in the face comedy gag.

-Now that we have talked about pie fights, let’s talk about this pie.
+Now that we have talked about pie fights, let's talk about this pie.
 Boozy Coconut Cream Pie.
-Like I said earlier this pie is inspired by The Great Race and Prince Hapnik’s love of brandy.
-I went with a classic cream pie, that was often the type thrown in movies, and one that was popular in the 1960’s when the film came out.
-I also added in a good amount of brandy to the pie and the whipped cream.
-Coconut is more commonly paired with rum, but coconut and brandy together is a fantastic combination too.
+Like I said earlier this pie is inspired by The Great Race and Prince Hapnik.
+I went with a coconut version of the classic cream pie, that was often the type thrown in movies, and one that was popular in the 1960's when the film came out.
+I also added in a good amount of rum to the pie and the whipped cream.
+Coconut is more commonly paired with rum, but coconut and brandy together could a fantastic combination too.
 Especially in pie form.
+And Prince Hapnik would approve.
+He can have his brandy pies, I will take mine with rum.

 - 1 C half and half